cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 certificate is completed, submitted to NCHS, and processed for reporting purposes.
 The death counts for earlier weeks are continually revised and may increase or decrease as new and updated death certificate data are received from the states by NCHS.
 This delay can range from 1 week to 8 weeks or even more.
+Some states report deaths on a daily basis, while other states report deaths weekly or monthly.
+State vital record reporting may also be affected or delayed by COVID-19 related response activities which make death counts not comparable across states.
 We check for updates reported by NCHS every weekday but will report the signals weekly (on Monday).
-The data changes due to backfill made over the past week can be fetched from our API.

 ## Source and Licensing